Lowe hits 3 HRs, Rays roll 12-2 to prevent Yankees WC clinch

 Lowe and Mike Zunino homered back-to-back off Montgomery (6-7) in the third to make it 7-1.
 Austin Meadows added a three-run shot in the seventh as the AL East champion Rays (100-61) reached 100 wins for the first time in team history.

+”Very big.
+Pretty special,” Tampa Bay manager Kevin Cash said. ”So proud of the guys, happy for them – 100 sounds better than 99.”

-Tampa Bay, which has already wrapped up home-field advantage throughout the American League playoffs, had never before been 39 games over .500.
+The defending American League champions, who already wrapped up home-field advantage throughout the AL playoffs, had never before been 39 games over .500.

-Zunino, Randy Arozarena and Wander Franco had three hits apiece for the Rays, who outhit New York 19-4.
-Arozarena reached base five times.
+Zunino, Randy Arozarena and Wander Franco had three hits apiece for the small-budget Rays, who outhit New York 19-4 and are undoubtedly determined to make things difficult on their big-spending rivals all weekend.

 Montgomery’s shortest outing this season marked an untimely end to a strong stretch.